What is a Regional Spatial and Economic Strategy (RSES)?

 STAGE 1 Issues Paper –1st Consultation

-Local authorities, public and private agencies, interest groups and any interested member of the public are now invited to make submissions between 20th November, 2017 until 5pm on 16th February, 2018.
-These submissions will be taken into consideration in the preparation of the Draft RSES for the Eastern and Midland Region.
+Local authorities, public and private agencies, interest groups and any interested member of the public were invited to make submissions between 20th November, 2017 until 5pm on 16th February, 2018.
+171 submissions were received during the consultation process and a Director’s Report on the submissions was prepared.
+The evidence gathered during this period, and the comments received, was assessed and incorporated into the making of the draft RSES

 STAGE 2 Draft RSES – 2nd Consultation

 Submissions to the Issues paper will be taken into consideration by the Assembly during the preparation of the Draft RSES for the region.
-The Eastern and Midlands Regional Assembly intends on publishing a Draft RSES and associated environmental reports, in the second quarter of 2018 and this Draft will be placed on public display for at least ten weeks during which time submissions and observations will again be invited.
+The Eastern and Midlands Regional Assembly has published a Draft RSES and associated environmental reports for public consultation between 5th November 2018 and 5pm on the 23rd January 2019 during which time submissions and observations will again be invited.

 STAGE 3 Material Amendments- 3rd Consultation